Drought

 Droughts cause a range of impacts and are often worsened by the effects of climate change on the water cycle: a dry riverbed in France; sandstorm in Somaliland due to drought; droughts negatively impact agriculture in Texas; drought and high temperatures worsened the 2020 bushfires in Australia.

 A drought is a period of drier-than-normal conditions.
 A drought can last for days, months or years.
 Drought often has large impacts on the ecosystems and agriculture of affected regions, and causes harm to the local economy.
 Annual dry seasons in the tropics significantly increase the chances of a drought developing, with subsequent increased wildfire risks.
 Heat waves can significantly worsen drought conditions by increasing evapotranspiration.
 This dries out forests and other vegetation, and increases the amount of fuel for wildfires.

 Drought is a recurring feature of the climate in most parts of the world, becoming more extreme and less predictable due to climate change, which dendrochronological studies date back to 1900.
 There are three kinds of drought effects, environmental, economic and social.
 Environmental effects include the drying of wetlands, more and larger wildfires, loss of biodiversity.

 Economic impacts of drought result due to negative disruptions to agriculture and livestock farming (causing food insecurity), forestry, public water supplies, river navigation (due to e.g.: lower water levels), electric power supply (by affecting hydropower systems) and impacts on human health.

-Social and health costs include the negative effect on the health of people directly exposed to this phenomenon (excessive heat waves), high food costs, stress caused by failed harvests, water scarcity, etc. Drought can also lead to increased air pollution due to increased dust concentrations and wildfires.
+Social and health costs include the negative effects on the health of people directly exposed to this phenomenon (excessive heat waves), high food costs, stress caused by failed harvests, water scarcity, etc. Drought can also lead to increased air pollution due to increased dust concentrations and wildfires.
 Prolonged droughts have caused mass migrations and humanitarian crisis.

 Examples for regions with increased drought risks are the Amazon basin, Australia, the Sahel region and India.
 For example, in 2005, parts of the Amazon basin experienced the worst drought in 100 years.
 Australia could experience more severe droughts and they could become more frequent in the future, a government-commissioned report said on July 6, 2008.
 The long Australian Millennial drought broke in 2010.
 The 2020–2022 Horn of Africa drought surpassed the severe drought in 2010–2011 in both duration and severity.

 Throughout history, humans have usually viewed droughts as disasters due to the impact on food availability and the rest of society.
 People have viewed drought as a natural disaster or as something influenced by human activity, or as a result of supernatural forces.